 Low pile-carpeting benefits include:

-- Add Hand Railings Railings in the shower and near the toilet can help an older person feel safer and provide added support.
-And, don’t forget to include railings on stairs.
+Railings in the shower and near the toilet can help an older person feel safer and provide added support.
+And, don’t forget to include railings on the stairs.
 Sturdy rails can help a senior feel more confident climbing stairs and the railings are easy to install if you’re looking for a DIY project.

 Many renovations include adding a ramp to the entrance.
 And, wheelchair ramps can be added to any outdoor/indoor space.
 Many different wheelchair ramps are portable and can be ordered online and quickly installed.